-Everything from the scope of reduced emissions to the “stroke of genius” name change was remodelled to better fit with GOP (“Good Old Party”) sentiments.
-But despite all that effort, not a single one voted in favour of the bill.
+Everything from the scope of reduced emissions to the “stroke of genius” name change was remodeled to better fit with GOP (“Good Old Party”) sentiments.
+But despite all that effort, not a single one voted in favor of the bill.

 His views are representative of many – though not all – Republican representatives.
 And if – as expected – they seize a majority in the House of Congress next Summer, this could spell trouble for the Inflation Reduction Act.

 Even the few climate-conscious Republicans like Representative John Curtis want a much slower transition to a carbon-free economy.
 They’d prefer to see greenhouse gas emissions phased out glacially.